Dad Murders Ex-Wife to Stop Her Child Support FB Posts

 Richard Alden Samuel McCroskey III, age 20, was a self-styled ‘Horrorcore’ rapper from a small town in Virginia called— wait for it — Farmville.
 Yes, Farmville.
 No really, there’s a real-live town in Virginia called Farmville, and this is where the whole story took place.

 Realizing that nobody actively follows (or likes) bands on Facebook, McCroskey turned to Myspace (which should have been the first time that he was in trouble).
-On this Internet wasteland, he posted some of his profound musical stylings under the name ‘Syko Sam’ - you can check out one of his music videos embedded below.
+On this Internet wasteland, he posted some of his profound musical stylings under the name ‘Syko Sam.

 "You’re not the first, just to let you know